nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the sort operation works:

 ![SortSequenceDiagram](images/SortSequenceDiagram.png)
-Note: Diagram to be updated, constructors currently not displayed properly.
-Style will also be updated.
+Note: Style of diagram to be updated.

 ### \[Proposed\] Undo/redo feature